gaddafirusli/Preview-in-browser/README.md

 5. ¯\_(ツ)_/¯

 ### Change Logs

+10 Nov: Fix for Sketch 41

+22 Jun: Temp fix to make it work with InVision Craft plugin enabled

-21 Jun: Fix issue where artboard is duplicated in the document everytime you preview (bad code from previous change -__-) 22 Jun: Temp fix to make it work with InVision Craft plugin enabled
+21 Jun: Fix issue where artboard is duplicated in the document everytime you preview (bad code from previous change -__-)

 ### Credits